AmitBudhori07/Personal-Task-Management-System/README.md

 # Personal Task Manager

 This project is a comprehensive web application built with Svelte and SvelteKit, designed to help users manage their daily tasks.
 The application supports user authentication, task creation, updating, deletion, and categorization.
-Users can filter tasks by category, due date, and status.
+Users can filter tasks by category and due date.

 ## Features